Your body is a web of connective tissue (fascia) that organizes posture, movement, and body awareness.

 Your connective tissues are one of the richest sources of feedback to the brain, keeping it aware of movement, orientation in space, contact with others, and the potential for dangerous force overload that could lead to injury.

 Your fascia responds to emotion and stress.
-It embeds memories of injury, emotional stress and trauma.
+It embeds memories of injury, emotional highs and lows, and physical trauma.

 Since your blood vessels, nerves, and lymph channels are supported by fascial networks as they travel throughout the body, healthy fascia is essential to healthy circulation and nerve transmission.

 Your connective tissues are vital in maintaining water balance throughout your body.
-They’re also home to precursor cells of your immune system, waiting to be activated in response to invading bacteria or other pathogens.
+They’re also home to precursor cells of your immune system, that wait on standby to be activated in response to invading bacteria or other pathogens.

 A skilled practitioner can gather significant information about the state of your connective tissues by using palpation (“gathering of medical information by the use of touch.”)